jodadev/Introduction/README.md

-- Hi, I’m JODA [Unity: Game Developer]
+- Hi, I’m JODA
-- Currently I'm studying Advanced AI and testing algorithms.
+- Currently I'm studying ML and DS.
 - Available for hire soon, working on building an online portfolio here on GitHub
-- 📫 How to reach me: IG/Twitter @jodadev
+- 📫 How to reach me: IG/Twitter @jodadev18

 <!---
 jodagamesstudio/jodagamesstudio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.